Which Function Has A Domain Where And A Range Where

 Comprehensive Overview

-To fully grasp the concept of domain and range, let's delve into definitions, scientific foundations, historical context, and essential concepts related to the topic.
+To fully grasp the concept of domain and range, let's walk through definitions, scientific foundations, historical context, and essential concepts related to the topic.
 The foundation of domain and range is based on set theory and the definition of a function.
 A function, f, from a set A to a set B is a rule that assigns each element x in A to exactly one element y in B. Set A is called the domain, and the set of all y values in B that are images of some x in A is called the range.

 Another important idea is that the domain can be explicitly restricted.
 We might define a function g(x) = x^2 with the domain x ≥ 0.
 In this case, even though x^2 is defined for all real numbers, we've chosen to only consider non-negative inputs.
 The range would then be y ≥ 0.